 "When you’re at a lower level, you probably want to hang on to higher value tiles because you don’t know enough about board strategy to get double or triple value for the high value tiles," Chew says.
 "At the lowest level, if you get a blank, all you’re going to score with it is 0.
 But if you get even to the bottom rung of competitive play, then the blank becomes by far the most important tile to hang on to.
 It lets you occasionally make the 50 point bonus for playing all of your tiles.
 In theory, if you’re paying at your best, or if you’re a computer program, then that blank is worth about 25 points to the average future value of your score."
 S is also a good tile to save, Chew says, and a good combination to keep on your rack is "ER or ERS or as many letters in the word RETINAS as you can hold on to."

-That word is OXYPHENBUTAZONE, and to get the points, player Benjamin Woo played it across the top of the board, hitting three Triple Word Score squares while making seven crosswords downward.
+That word is OXYPHENBUTAZONE, and to get the points, it would need to be played across the top of the board, hitting three Triple Word Score squares while making seven crosswords downward.